 - Diphtheria

 - Rubella

 - Measles

 - Mumps

 - Tetanus

 - Poliomyelitis

-- Meningitis \ for students entering 9th grade \
+- Meningitis for students entering 9th grade

 Each student shall be required to provide proof of immunization upon enrollment.
-The School shall recognize the following exceptions to the immunization requirement:
+The school shall recognize the following exceptions to the immunization requirement:

-- Student's parent/guardian submits to the School a signed affidavit stating that the immunizations conflict with the tenets and practice of a recognized church or religion of which the student is a member, except that this exception does not apply in time of epidemic or emergency as declared by the Commissioner of the Texas Department of State Health. - Student submits an affidavit signed by a licensed physician stating that, in the physician's opinion, the immunization(s) would be injurious to the health of the student or the student's family or household.
+• Student's parent/guardian has submitted to the School a signed affidavit stating that the immunizations conflict with the tenants and practice of a recognized church or religion of which the student is a member except that this exception does not apply in time of epidemic or emergency as declared by the Commissioner of public health.

+• Student submits an affidavit signed by a licensed physician stating that, in the physician's opinion, the immunization(s) would be injurious to the health of the student or the student's family or household.